bghira/SimpleTuner/README.md

 - Aspect bucketing: support for a variety of image sizes and aspect ratios, enabling widescreen and portrait training.
 - Refiner LoRA or full u-net training for SDXL
 - Most models are trainable on a 24G GPU, or even down to 16G at lower base resolutions.
-  - LoRA training for PixArt, SDXL, SD3, and SD 2.x that uses less than 16G VRAM; AuraFlow uses less than 24G VRAM
+  - LoRA training for PixArt, SDXL, SD3, and SD 2.x that uses less than 16G VRAM
 - DeepSpeed integration allowing for [training SDXL's full u-net on 12G of VRAM](/documentation/DEEPSPEED.md), albeit very slowly.
 - Optional EMA (Exponential moving average) weight network to counteract model overfitting and improve training stability. **Note:** This does not apply to LoRA.
 - Train directly from an S3-compatible storage provider, eliminating the requirement for expensive local storage.
 (Tested with Cloudflare R2 and Wasabi S3)